GigaSpaces-ProfessionalServices/gs-dev-training/lab03_intro_to_deployment-guide/README.md

 ![Screenshot](./Pictures/Picture8.png)

 3.2	Perform a write and read 10,000 POJOs
-(Simply press start but examine the tool input data prior to activating it) <br>
+(Simply press start but examine the tool's input data prior to submitting) <br>

 3.3	While the benchmark is executing go to the statistics operation and check the statistics <br>